wkumari/draft-wkumari-opsawg-sdi/README.md

    server.
 The router uses TFTP to fetch its config file (note that all this is existing functionality).
-The device attempts to load the config file - if the config file is unparsable, (new functionality) the devies tries to uses its private key to decrypt the file, and, assuming it validates, installs the new configuration.
+The device attempts to load the config file - if the config file is unparsable, (new functionality) the device tries to use its private key to decrypt the file, and, assuming it validates, installs the new configuration.

    Only the "correct" device will have the required private key and be